hawkinsw/CPPTimes/BasicsWithConnect4.md

 ## What's News

-Now that the Microsoft has [signed an agreement to source electricity from the undamaged reactor at Three Mile Island](https://www.technologyreview.com/2024/09/26/1104516/three-mile-island-microsoft/), there will be enough excess energy in the grid managed by [PJM Interconnection](https://en.wikipedia.org/wiki/PJM_Interconnection) to support C++ developers in Ohio who are training generative AI models to conquer the game of Connect 4.
+Now that the Meta has signed on to build [a new source of nuclear energy in Pike County](https://about.fb.com/news/2026/01/meta-nuclear-energy-projects-power-american-ai-leadership/), there will be enough excess energy in the grid managed by [PJM Interconnection](https://en.wikipedia.org/wiki/PJM_Interconnection) to support C++ developers in Ohio who are training generative AI models to conquer the game of Connect 4.

 ## Nail the Basics